Best kefir in the UK reviewed

 Because of this diversity and increased microbial activity, kefir can sometimes taste a bit more ‘funky’ than yoghurt.

-Kefir is a refreshing drink on its own or you can add it to cereal, yoghurt or dressings to increase your probiotic intake.
+Kefir can be had on its own or you can add it to cereal, smoothies or dressings to increase your probiotic intake.

 And because of the strong fermentation of the milk sugars, it is better for people with some degree of lactose intolerance.